N. Korea sends missile soaring over Japan in escalation - NewsBreak

 The Japanese prime minister’s office said at least one missile fired from North Korea flew over Japan and was believed to have landed into the Pacific Ocean.

-Japanese authorities alerted residents in northeastern regions to evacuate to shelters, in the first “J-alert” alert since 2017 when North Korea fired a Hwasong-12 missile over Japan in its previous provocative run of weapons tests.
+Japanese authorities alerted residents in northeastern regions to evacuate to shelters, in the first “J-alert” alert since 2017, when North Korea fired an intermediate-range Hwasong-12 missile twice over Japan in a span of weeks during its previous torrid run of weapons tests.

 Trains were suspended in the Hokkaido and Aomori regions until the government issued a subsequent notice that the North Korean missile appeared to have landed into the Pacific.

-Japanese Chief Cabinet Secretary Hirokazu Matsuno said no damage was immediately reported from the missile that flew 22 minutes and landed in waters outside the country’s exclusive economic zone.

-South Korea’s Joint Chiefs of Staff said it detected the missile being fired from the inland north in North Korea.
-It said the South Korean military raised its surveillance posture and maintained its readiness in close coordination with the United States.
+South Korea’s Joint Chiefs of Staff said in a statement it detected the missile being fired from the inland north in North Korea.
+It warned the North's repeated missile launches would only deepen its international isolation and prompt Seoul and Washington to bolster their deterrence capacities.

-South Korea President Yoon Suk Yeol said the missile's range is 4,000 kilometers (2,485 miles), which places Guam within striking distance.

-Yoon said he called a National Security Council meeting to discuss the launch and that the North’s “reckless nuclear provocations” would meet the stern response of the South and the broader international community.
+South Korean President Yoon Suk Yeol also said the North’s “reckless nuclear provocations” would meet the stern response of the South and the broader international community.

+Both South Korea and Japan convened emergency national security council meeting to discuss the launch.

+North Korea last test-fired a Hwasong-12 missile in January.
+At the time, the North's state media said the launch was meant to verify the overall accuracy of the weapon that was being deployed in its military.
+But it said the missile was launched on a lofted angle to prevent it from flying over other countries.

+Kim Dong-yub, a professor at Seoul’s University of North Korean Studies, said the North likely tested the Hwasong-12 again on Tuesday.

-The launch is the fifth round of weapons tests by North Korean in the past 10 days in what was seen as an apparent response to bilateral military drills between South Korea and the United States and other training among the allies including Japan last week.
+The recent spate of weapons tests are an apparent response to bilateral military drills between South Korea and the United States and other training among the allies including Japan last week.

 The missiles fired during the past four rounds of launches were short-range and fell in the waters between the Korean Peninsula and Japan.
 Those missiles are capable of hitting targets in South Korea.